zonemaster/zonemaster/docs/specifications/test-data/Zone-TP/zone09.md

 * Unless otherwise stated, all name servers responds authoritatively with (or without) MX records on MX queries.

+The domain name for the scenario is given in parenthesis after the scenario name.

-* NO-RESPONSE-MX-QUERY
+NO-RESPONSE-MX-QUERY (no-response-mx-query.zone09.xa)
 * At least one name server returns an authoritative answer on SOA query, but no DNS response on MX query.

-* UNEXPECTED-RCODE-MX
+UNEXPECTED-RCODE-MX (unexpected-rcode-mx.zone09.xa)
 * At least one name server returns an authoritative answer on SOA query, but non-NOERROR RCODE on MX query.

 * NON-AUTH-MX-RESPONSE
   * At least one name server returns an authoritative answer on SOA query, but